We talk to a lot of criminal defense lawyers and ask them all how they get their business.

 Of that 50,000, let’s say your metro area accounts for 4,000.
 How many of those clicks are you getting?

-Now for the HOW to get on page one of Google, and WHERE on the page you have to be.
+Now for the HOW to get on page one of Google, and where on the page you have to be.

 In Google Ads, you can pay your way to the top.
 If you want quick page-one placement while you work the rest of your marketing strategy, Google Adwords is where you bid for the key search terms you want your sponsored ads to show up for.
+Before setting up your first ads campaign, you need to understand how your clients are searching for legal services.

 Work with your web design and digital marketing agency to identify the keywords you should use to attract the right clients.

 If someone’s looking for local criminal defense attorneys, you need to show up on that map.
 Your city might have dozens or hundreds of criminal defense lawyers.
-An easy first step to optimize your local findability starts with your Google My Business page where you can specify your address, areas you serve and more.
+An easy first step to optimize your local SEO starts with your Google My Business page where you can specify your address, areas you serve and more.

-Nearly 80% of clicks from search go to the organic search results.
+Nearly 80% of clicks from the search go to the organic search results.
 These are the listings that come below the paid ads and below the map pack.

 Now for HOW you’ll get there.